Cannabis in Minnesota

 - On federal property (such as courthouses, airports and national parks)

-Starting in March 2025, smoking and vaping of cannabis is prohibited in multifamily housing building units, including on apartment balconies and patios, except for registered medical cannabis patients.
-Until then, the law lets property managers decide whether to allow or prohibit smoking in units.
+Smoking and vaping of cannabis is prohibited in multifamily housing building units, including on apartment balconies and patios, except for registered medical cannabis patients.

 How much cannabis are you allowed to possess?